 Instructions

-- In a medium bowl, combine the blueberries, sugars, vanilla, lemon zest, lemon juice, and cornstarch.
+- Preheat the oven to 375°F and set an oven rack in the middle position.
+Grease a 9"x 9'' square dish or 2-quart baking dish with butter; set aside.
+In a medium bowl, combine the blueberries, sugars, vanilla, lemon zest, lemon juice, and cornstarch.
 Stir to incorporate, and set the berry mixture aside.
 In a large bowl, combine the dry ingredients.
+Whisk together the flour, sugar, baking powder, baking soda, and salt.

-- Whisk buttermilk and vanilla together in a glass measuring cup or small bowl; add it to the flour and butter mixture and stir together with a rubber spatula, just until combined; do not overmix.
+- Add the cubed butter, and work it into the flour mixture with a pastry cutter or your hands until it resembles coarse bread crumbs.
+Whisk buttermilk and vanilla together in a glass measuring cup or small bowl; add it to the flour and butter mixture and stir together with a rubber spatula, just until combined; do not overmix.

 - Transfer the blueberries to the prepared baking dish; dot randomly with 2 tablespoons of unsalted butter.
 Using a large spoon, dollop spoonfuls of biscuit batter over the blueberries; sprinkle with the remaining tablespoon of turbinado sugar.

 - Bake until the tops are golden brown and juices are thick and bubbling, about 35 to 45 minutes.
 If the biscuits are browning too much, cover loosely with foil.
 Remove the pan from the oven.
-Let the cobbler cool slightly before serving with a scoop of vanilla ice cream or a dollop of whipped cream.
+Let the cobbler cool slightly before serving it with a scoop of vanilla ice cream or a dollop of whipped cream.

 Notes